Efficient High-Resolution Visual Representation Learning with State Space Model for Human Pose Estimation: High-Resolution Visual State Space Model

+where $G$ is the number of groups, $p_k$ are regular grid offsets, $\Delta p_{gk}$ are learnable input-dependent offsets, and $\mathbf{m}_{gk}$ are modulation scalars.
+These allow the model to sample informative features beyond fixed neighborhoods.

+This operation is embedded into the state update rule of the SSM, replacing the fixed token input $x(p_o)$ with a spatially aggregated representation:

+This integration mitigates the exponential decay of long-range dependencies by injecting and amplifying salient signals from relevant spatial regions into the SSM recurrence, enabling each hidden state update to incorporate flexible and task-adaptive spatial context, even from spatially distant regions.

-\subsection{HRVMamba Architecture Instantiation.}
+\subsection{HRVMamba Architecture Instantiation}

-We illustrate the architecture configurations of HRVMamba in Table~\ref{HRVMamba_arch}.
-In the $i$-th stage, $B_i$, $S_i$, $R_i$, and $M_i$ represent the number of blocks, the SSM expansion ratio, the MLP expansion ratio, and the number of modules, respectively.
-Furthermore, we designed two scales of HRVMamba, namely HRVMamba-S and HRVMamba-B. Table~\ref{HRVMamba_variants} presents the details of the HRVMamba variants.
+We present the architectural configurations of the proposed HRVMamba model in Table~\ref{HRVMamba_arch}.
+The design follows a hierarchical multi-stage structure, where each stage progressively refines the spatial resolution and semantic abstraction.
+Specifically, in the $i$-th stage, we denote $B_i$ as the number of DSS2D blocks, $S_i$ as the expansion ratio of the state space block (SSM), $R_i$ as the MLP expansion ratio, and $M_i$ as the number of stacked blocks, which jointly control the model's representation capacity and computational complexity.

+To accommodate different deployment scenarios and computational budgets, we instantiate HRVMamba in four variants: HRVMamba-Nano, HRVMamba-Tiny, HRVMamba-Small, and HRVMamba-Base.
+These versions differ primarily in terms of width, depth, and expansion ratios used in the SSM and MLP, enabling a flexible trade-off between accuracy and efficiency.
+The detailed configuration for each variant is summarized in Table~\ref{HRVMamba_variants}.
+We also integrate LPU block~\cite{guo2022cmt} and SE block~\cite{hu2018squeeze} for HRVMamba-Nano and HRVMamba-Tiny.
+Our architectural characteristics are particularly beneficial for dense prediction tasks such as human pose estimation, where multi-scale spatial precision and long-range feature propagation are both crucial.